Stephen C. Smith

 Areas of Expertise —

 Development economics and poverty; economics of participation; and economics of organization.

 Ph.D, Cornell University

-Smith received his PhD in economics from Cornell University and has been a Fulbright Research Scholar and a Jean Monnet Research Fellow.
-Smith is also an IZA Research Fellow.
-He serves as an Associate Editor of the Journal of Economic Behavior & Organization.
-Smith also serves on the Advisory Council of BRAC USA.
+Smith received his PhD in economics from Cornell University.
+In Fall 2012 he was a Fulbright Senior Specialist visiting at the Economics Department at Kurukshetra University, Haryana, India; and in Spring 2013 he was a Visiting Fellow at Brookings.
+He also has been a Fulbright Research Scholar and a Jean Monnet Research Fellow.
+Smith serves as an Associate Editor of the Journal of Economic Behavior & Organization, and as a member of the Advisory Council of BRAC USA.

 From 2009-2012, Smith served as Director of the Institute for International Economic Policy, where he helped create its four signature initiatives: climate adaptation in developing countries; extreme poverty; global economic governance; and the “G2 at GW” series.
-Smith was the director of the Research Program in Poverty, Development, and Globalization from 2001-2009.
 In the 1990s, he designed and served as first director of GW's International Development Studies Program.

 Smith has done on-site research and program work in several regions of the developing world including Bangladesh, China, Ecuador, India, Uganda, and Former Yugoslavia, and has been a consultant for the World Bank, the International Labour Office (ILO, Geneva), the United Nations Development Programme (UNDP), and the World Institute for Development Economics Research (UN-WIDER, Helsinki).
 Smith has also conducted extensive research on the economics of employee participation, including works councils, ESOPs, and labor cooperatives, which has included on-site research in Italy, Spain, and Germany, as well as China and India.